luiscarlosgph/game-of-life/README.md

 ```

 These four steps are executed with the previous script:

-1. Run Game of Life with the file 'test/input.txt' as input and generates the output in 'output.txt'
+1. Run Game of Life with the file 'test/input.txt' as input and generates the output in 'output.txt'.
-2. Convert 'output.txt' to 'output.mp4' so that you can see a video of the execution of the game
+2. Convert 'output.txt' to 'output.mp4' so that you can see a video of the execution of the game.
 3. Run Game of Life with a random input board and 100 iterations and generate 'output_random.txt'
 4. Convert 'output_random.txt' to video so that you can see the execution of the randomly initialised game.

 These are other examples on how to run the program: